emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 depending on how far in the future you’re reading this).
 Remember what the version is, it’ll be important in our next step.

-<script id="asciicast-7jFHcRDOnBOLW7PhyfC1ATJ5V" src="https://asciinema.org/a/7jFHcRDOnBOLW7PhyfC1ATJ5V.js" async data-autoplay="true" data-loop="true"></script>
+<script id="asciicast-7jFHcRDOnBOLW7PhyfC1ATJ5V" src="https://asciinema.org/a/7jFHcRDOnBOLW7PhyfC1ATJ5V.js" async data-autoplay="true"></script>

 *Quick note*: I used `-p high` to use `high` priority for this run because a few of the `med` priority nodes were down, and the interactive